ramonimbao/ramonimbao.github.io/content/orson40.md

 ## Thoughts

 I'm not too fond of the layout.
 It feels like typing on an ortholinear keyboard but not quite.
 I regularly hit the next column over because I'm expecting the keys to be aligned vertically on the column.
 I guess it just takes some practice.
 For extra effort in my part, I'm also using this board as a way to practice [Colemak](https://colemak.com/).

+This project was also a way for me to test out staining 3D printed wood filament.
+In the past I used a mix of coffee and glue to stain them which gave meh results.
+Now, using cherry stain (*hehe*) I think it's... okay.
+It's rather uneven in some parts and applying more of a stain just makes the other parts darker.
+I guess it's really how it is since it isn't 100% wood.

 ## Files